 A Handaxe from Dury and the Early History of Prehistory at Amiens

-We remember that the claims of Boucher de Perthes -more about him: see- 1499 and here: Boucher de Perthes , who was convinced, that he found Human implements in the Gravels of Abeville and St Acheul at the Somme together with the remains of an extinct Pleistocene Megafauna, in the 1850s and after 20 years of fieldwork, still were not accepted by the scientific authorities in Paris and London.
+We remember that the claims of Boucher de Perthes - see:- 1499 and here: Boucher de Perthes , who was convinced, that he found Human implements in the Gravels of Abeville and St Acheul at the Somme together with the remains of extinct Pleistocene Megafauna were not accepted by the scientific authorities in Paris and London.

 But Boucher's opponents also appeared at the regional scene.
 A certain Dr. Rigollot, an experienced Antiquarian from Amiens, decided to beat de Perthes with his own weapons.

 He initiated a series of excavations in the gravel pits of St. Acheul and Dury and made no secret of the fact that he was mainly interested in invalidating Boucher's theses.

 But as he detected bifaces and other flint tools from in the Gravels, he gradually became convinced that de Perthes was right.

 In 1854, he published his excavation reports, by which he unconditionally aligned himself with his former opponent.

 His publications contributed to the fact that geologists from both sides of the English Channel made, for the first time, their own assessment of Boucher’s findings in the Gravels on the Somme.

 The breakthrough came in 1859 when the scientific community definitively confirmed the findings of Boucher.
 More about this issue can be found here: Breaking-the-time-barrier

 It remains an irony of scientific history that Dr Rigollot, who originally intended to rebut Boucher de Perthes findings at Abbeville and St Acheul became a partisan of Boucher’s ideas after his explorations at Dury and later at St Acheul.
 Well that's just how science works....